SSHOC/sshoc-marketplace-frontend/README.md

 ## Production

-Produce a static build with `yarn build && yarn export` and serve the `out` folder.
+Produce a production build with `yarn build` and run the server with `yarn start`.

 ### Environment variables